 - Tracking time is perfect tool and visual for tracking stamina…which we do a lot of in 1st grade!

 Online stopwatch is a free timer that counts down and also can act as a stopwatch counting up.
 With a large screen and easy-to-press numbers, this is my go-to classroom timer especially when we are building reading stamina since it can be seen easily from across the room.
 It’s simple to use, no bells and whistles, and my 1st graders can easily navigate it.
-Using this timer makes a coveted classroom job!
+Using this timer makes a coveted classroom job and it also keeps our class rolling.
+Begin Heggerty, set the timer for 12 minutes, and then, move on.

 The iPhone Timer is one of the best tricks of the teaching trade.
 It is PERFECT for reminding you of those things that always get lost in the hustle of the day – i.e. Alice going to the office for her medicine, taking attendance and sending-in lunch count, sending Jake for Wednesday speech.
 My iPhone is littered with dozens of reminders and alarms.
 Plus, you can assign different sounds to each alarm so students know when ‘their’ alarm is sounding and can take action!
 Once students are trained, it places the responsibility on your students, which helps build independence. #winwin